DragonMeme/terraform-linux-vm-azure/README.md

 OPTIONAL: `terraform plan` to double check setup.

 2.)
 Then enter command `terraform apply`.
 You will have to wait for around 3 minutes for the process to be done.
 When done there should be an output of the command.
-The output should be of the form `ssh adminUser@20.192.192.192`.
+The output should be of the form `adminUser@domainname.region.cloudapp.azure.com`.

 OPTIONAL: Use `terraform output Password` if you have forgotten the password or want it printed on console.